 Figure 8.17.
-A hand-sketched profile of the west wall of Unit 9.
-A properly drafted profile will be included in the final report.
+Profile of the west wall of Unit 9.
+Drawn by Ariel Terpstra.

-Unit Number: Root Cellar (in home) Coordinates: - - - -Excavators: Bianca Fernandez, Adam Richards, Deb Rotman Dates of Excavation: 16 July, 2010
+Unit Number: Root Cellar (in home)

+Coordinates: - - - -

+Excavators: Bianca Fernandez, Adam Richards, Deb Rotman

+Dates of Excavation: 16 July, 2010

 The unit location was chosen in part because the home will be moved in the coming year, and if the root cellar is not excavated this time around, next summer may be too late.
 Also, the root cellar may hold many interesting artifacts or signs of daily life that were swept under or stored underneath.
 The root cellar consisted of two different rooms: the main room, where one would first drop down into and then a second room to the north.
 The five zones excavated were done in both rooms.
 Adam Richards was down in the root cellar excavating, wearing a face mask and a hat to protect his head (Figure 8.18).
 Bianca was recording the data and the details of the excavations.
 Dr. Rotman was sifting the soil and collecting the artifacts.